spf13/cobra/cobra/README.md

 ### cobra add

-Once an application is initialized Cobra can create additional commands for you.
+Once an application is initialized, Cobra can create additional commands for you.
 Let's say you created an app and you wanted the following commands for it:

 * app serve